 In particular, flat surfaces with a weak rising angle relative to the z-axis will be greatly impacted.
 A staircase effect will appear to the surface finishes no matter what technology is chosen.
 The printing finishes are impacted either in SLA 3D printing, in FDM printing, even in binder jetting.

-The Batch Control tools , available for orders of more than 20 copies, let you specify the orientation and thus optimise the choices of quality vs. cost of 3D printing.
+We have tools available on our online 3D printing service in order to help you manage the orientation of your parts in the 3D printer.
+The Batch Control tools, available for orders of more than 20 copies, let you specify the orientation and thus optimize the choices of quality vs. cost of 3D printing.

 The number of layers required to create an object determines the printing speed and thus the printing time required.
 The lower the layer thickness, the longer it takes to make a 3D printed object of a given height.